Annual Crime / Fire Safety Report

 The Life Safety Services Office of Saint John's University maintains a log that records any fire that occurred in an on-campus student housing facility and includes information such as the nature, date, time and general location of each fire.
 The log information is available to public up request.

 II.
 RESIDENCE FIRE DRILLS

-In cooperation with the Residential Life office and the Residential staff, the FD conducts a fire drill in the residential buildings each semester.
+In cooperation with the Residential Life and Housing office and the Residential Life staff, the FD conducts a fire drill in the residential buildings each semester.
 They monitor response times and advise staff and residents on ways to improve safety.